-Prague Astronomical Observatory was established at Jesuits Clementinum College (close to Prague Charles Bridge) in 1751.
-After the dissolution of the Jesuit Order, the college together with the observatory went into the state administration of Austria.
-The observatory director was thus appointed by the Emperor Office.
+Prague astronomical observatory was established at the Jesuit Clementinum college (close to Charles Bridge in Prague) in 1751.
+After the dissolution of the Jesuit order, the college and the observatory went into the state administration of Austria.
+Thus, the observatory director was appointed by the Emperor's office.
 Despite the official name of the observatory, astronomy was not the only subject of its activities and, in most cases, was not even the main subject of observers' interest.
 Meteorological observations at Clementinum started in 1752.
-Uninterrupted series of meteorological observations dates back to 1775 and belongs to the longest climatological time series worldwide.
-In the 1780s and 1790s the observatory participated in the Societas Meteorologica Palatina (the Mannheim Meteorological Society) that coordinated, conducted and published weather observations of 39 predominantly European observatories.
-In that time, the Clementinum observatory did not publish its own yearbooks.
+The uninterrupted series of meteorological observations dates back to 1775 and belongs to the longest climatological time series worldwide.
+In the 1780s and 1790s the observatory participated in the "Societas Meteorologica Palatina" (the Mannheim Meteorological Society) that coordinated, conducted and published weather observations of 39 predominantly European observatories.
+At that time, the Clementinum observatory did not publish its own yearbooks.
 The results of the meteorological observations were presented in various periodicals of scientific societies.
 Magnetic or aurora observations were included sporadically.